Nizam Lohar: Early life

 Nizam Lohar was born on 1835 at Tarn Taran Sahib to a poor Punjabi Muslim family.
 He was born during the reign of Maharaja Ranjit Singh in the Sikh Empire.
 In 1849, when he was 13 or 14, the Sikh Empire was annexed by the Company's government.
 By profession, he was a blacksmith who used to make weapons for the government and lived with his mother and a sister.
-From an early age, he opposed British governance in India.
+From an early age, he opposed British rule in India.
 His family and friends were not very happy about this and advised him to stay away from such kind of ideology.